axonops/async-python-cassandra-client/examples/README.md

 ## Contributing

 We welcome new examples!
 When contributing:
+- **MUST use context managers** for all cluster/session/streaming operations
+- **MUST use PreparedStatements** for all parameterized queries
 - Include clear documentation in the code
 - Handle errors appropriately
 - Clean up resources (drop keyspaces/tables)
 - Test with Python 3.12
 - Update this README
+- Follow the patterns shown in existing examples

 ## Support